xfiveco/generator-chisel/README.md

   - **wp-admin**
   - **wp-includes**
   - `wp-config-local.php` - your local WordPress configuration file (see below)
-- `dev-vhost.conf` - automatically generated virtual host configuration
+- `dev-vhost.conf` - automatically generated virtual host configuration (not needed if you use wildcard virtual hosts)
-- `composer.json` - Composer configuration file

 #### Local WordPress configuration
 WordPress `wp-config.php` file is altered to provide support for local configuration.
 All settings except Authentication Unique Keys and Salts, database charset and ABS_PATH can be set in `wp-config-local.php` file for purposes of local development.
 The file is added automatically to `.gitignore` and should not be committed and stored on the production server.